 The Advanced Stats panel is a list of all the bonuses applied by your gear.
 For example, is your helm granting you +20% enhanced defense?
 That will show up as a line item in the panel.
 What if a chest dropped that gives a 10% better chance of getting magic items?
 Equip it, and the new entry will show up in the list.
 In short, it’s an insanely helpful summary of all the boosts provided by your gear.

 Speaking of equipping new gear, the ability to compare pieces by holding the Shift Button is also coming to D2R.
 Yes, you may not care about this one if you’re completely confident in your abilities with your favorite class(es).
-However, I greatly appreciate being able to do a side-by-side comparison of an equipped piece and a new drop.
-It’s one of those little things that you take for granted, and I miss it when I’m trying to play the original version of D2.
+However, I greatly appreciate comparing stats side-by-side on an equipped piece and a new drop.
+You can toggle this setting in the User Interface settings.

 The shared stash comes to D2R

-Now let’s be real — automatic gold pickup is the clear winner here.
-Overall, these are minor improvements that didn’t have to happen as part of a remastered game but did because I choose to believe the developers want us to be happy playing the game.
-Well, as happy as one can be while getting stomped to dust by Duriel.
+Now let’s be honest — automatic gold pickup is the clear winner here.
+Overall, these minor improvements didn’t have to happen as part of a remastered game, but they made it in regardless.
+And you’ll get to enjoy them all, and more, starting September 23!

 Please consider supporting our Patreon!